unsupervised-adult/BrainClipper/README.md

 3. **Start the container** using the Docker run command above (handles GPU, clipboard, and audio device mounts).
 4. **Container processes audio**:
     - `entrypoint.sh` starts the Ollama server, then runs `process_audio.sh`.
-    - `process_audio.sh` transcribes audio with Whisper, refines with LLM, and copies the result to the clipboard using CopyQ.
+    - `process_audio.sh` transcribes audio with Whisper, refines with LLM, and copies the result to the clipboard using xclip.
 5. **Paste the result** anywhere on your host.

 ## Key Files